-‘Ashura’ is derived from the word, ‘Asharah, which means ten in Arabic.
-‘Ashura’ signifies the 10th of al-Muharram.
+‘Ashura is derived from the word ‘Asharah, which means ten in Arabic.
+'Ashura is the 10th day of Muharram.

 Al-Muharram is one of the sacred months alluded to in the following Qur’anic verse: